hyperpixel34/aerothemeplasma/INSTALL.md

 ## Installation notes

 2. If SDDM fails to pick up on the cursor theme, go to System Settings -> Startup and Shutdown -> Login Screen (SDDM), and click on Apply Plasma Settings to enforce your current cursor theme, and other relevant settings.
 Do this *after* installing everything else.
+If even that fails, change the default cursor theme in ```/usr/share/icons/default/index.theme``` to say ```aero-drop```